-Being the trustee of a trust is a very important role as it serves to protect the interests of a beneficiary in Suffolk and Nassau County.
-The beneficiary may include an individual you are seeking to protect for various reasons.
-(See our list of trust indicators.)
+Being the trustee of a trust is a very important role as you protect the interests of a beneficiary in Suffolk and Nassau County.
+The beneficiary may include an individual who needs your support and protection for various reasons listed below under New York trust indicators.

-Often, a trust is established so that the beneficiary can have use of funds that are left to them via an estate or funded during an individual’s lifetime.
+Often, a trust is established so that the beneficiary can use funds left to them in an estate or gifted during an individual’s lifetime.
 A trust can preserve certain government benefits that are means-tested for the beneficiary in New York.
 If the terms of the trust are violated, this could jeopardize the beneficiary’s benefits.

 Responsibility #1: Understand the Benefit

-With respect to a special needs trust, an important responsibility of the trustee is to fully understand the benefits that the special needs beneficiary is receiving.
-For example, if the special needs beneficiary is receiving Supplemental Security Income (SSI) or Medicaid, there are certain restrictions on what is allowed to be received by the beneficiary.
+With respect to a special needs trust, an important responsibility of the trustee is to fully understand the benefits that the beneficiary with special needs is receiving.
+For example, if the beneficiary receives Supplemental Security Income (SSI) or Medicaid, there are certain restrictions on what they are allowed to receive.

 Responsibility #2: Ensure Proper Distributions

 The trustee of a trust can ensure that proper distributions are being made from the trust.
-The trustee would confirm that the distributions follow the terms and restrictions of the trust.
-The trust will contain certain language that prohibits or allows the trustee to make certain distributions.
+They confirm that the distributions follow the terms and restrictions of the trust based on certain language that prohibits or allows specific distributions.

 Responsibility #3: Follow Tax Reporting Requirements

 In addition to making sure that distributions are made properly, another responsibility of the trustee of a trust is to follow all tax reporting requirements.
 Trustees are required to file the trust income tax returns.
-Following these rules and guidelines are crucial because the beneficiary will be penalized should taxes not be filed properly and in a timely fashion.
+Following these rules and guidelines are crucial because the beneficiary will be penalized if taxes aren’t filed properly and timely.